namilhand/snakemake_ChIPseq/README.md

 4. snakemake -p --cores <threads>
 5. Apply the step 2-4 to both control and ChIP-seq data.
 6. Edit and run src/bwCompare_TSV.sh
 7. If you want to draw a metaprofile of a set of region (deeptools:computeMatrix), uncomment rule "metaprofile" and "avgBins".
-Edit configure.yaml accordingly and run the Snakemake again.
+Edit Snakefile input and configure.yaml accordingly, and run the Snakemake again.